-Harvest Hosts is also a private property hosting network, but for very specialized locations.
+This is also a private property hosting network, but for specialized locations.
 Unlike Boondockers Welcome, who will park you in the driveway at their homes, Harvest Hosts will park you in their farms, vineyards, or open land.

 If you love agricultural tourism, this is the club for you.
-Harvest Hosts has exciting and unique locations around the country where you can explore and investigate the local produce industries and see what farmers and vintners like to grow in other parts of America.
+It boasts exciting and unique locations around the country where you can explore and investigate the local produce industries and see what farmers and vintners like to grow in other parts of America.

 This club is also specifically appealing to wine tasters and connoisseurs.
-If RV camping and wine discovery are your two greatest hobbies, then you will certainly want a membership with Harvest Hosts so that you can combine your favorite pastimes.
+If the RV lifestyle and wine discovery are two of your greatest loves, then you will certainly want a membership with Harvest Hosts where you can combine your favorite pastimes.
 Best of all: camping at these locations is free.

-Because of the limited number of farmers and vintners who also love to host RV campers, this club’s affiliate list is much smaller than the other clubs can boast.
+Because of the limited number of farmers and vintners who love to host RVers, this club’s affiliate list is much smaller than other camping clubs boast.
 Moreover, these camping locations are only for boondocking and rarely offer electrical or water hookups.